F3Nwuff/nero/README.md

 ## Contents of this Repository

 ### Main stylesheet
-- *style.css* - stylesheet for Home page, Login page, and About Us page
+- *style.css* - stylesheet for Home page, Login page, About Us page, and Calendar page

 ### Home page
 - *index.html*